9 MCP Tools That Make AI Agents Actually Useful for Code

 get_risk(targets=["webhooks/stripe.py"])to see if this is a high-risk file. - Understand: The agent calls

-get_context()to get the docs and git history for that file. - Trace: The agent calls
+get_context()to get the docs and git history for that file. - Read: The agent calls

-get_dependency_path()to see what other services will be affected by a change to the webhook handler. - Execute: The agent finally writes the code, now fully informed of the architectural constraints and risks.
+get_symbol()to pull the exact body of the function it must change. - Execute: The agent finally writes the code, now fully informed of the architectural constraints and risks.

 Key Takeaways